unic/SitecoreErrorManager/README.md

 - 6.5.0

 ## License
 The Sitecore Error Manager is licensed under the LGPL.
-Please see [LICENSE.txt] for more informations.
+Please see [LICENSE.txt] (LICENSE.txt) for more informations.